HIST 1302 (HIST II)

 Attendance & Etiquette

-You must withdraw on your own by November 27th @ the Admissions & Records office (2114) or online.
+You must withdraw on your own @ the Admissions & Records office (2114) or online (see dates below).
+There are no late withdrawals.
 Keep in mind that you have just 3 W’s to accumulate during your time at ACC, and 6 overall.
 Be aware of Census Dates early in the semester (usually 12 days in) whereby you can withdraw with no W showing up on our transcript.
 I will withdraw you if you don’t appear by the Reporting Date.
 Since historical knowledge is cumulative, you must pass one of the first two tests, or you’ll be withdrawn from the course.

 You must complete 66% of the course, the argumentative essay and 3 of the 4 exams to be eligible for an “I.” You then need to complete the course prior to the withdrawal date of the next semester.
 Be warned that I’s turn to F’s when not completed and that over 90% of I’s end up as F’s.
 This option isn’t for procrastinators trying to kick the can down the road because “they are busy” or distracted by life’s road bumps.
 In those cases, just punch out the work.
 I award incompletes to people mostly done with the course who encounter severe illness or incapacitating injury.